PFasano99/EnviromentalSimulation/README.md

 - Basic fire and reload
 - recoil bullets spread
 - Pickup gadjets that attach to the weapons
-- Toggle on off gasjets
+- Toggle on/off gasjets
-- Toggle fire mode
+- Toggle Auto/SemiAuto fire mode
-- Granades throw
+- Granades throwing

 *This list will be updated as soon as new features are committed.*